 Upon receipt of the Optometry application and transcripts, the Admissions Committee will conduct an initial review of your file.
 After the initial review, qualified applicants will be invited for an interview.
 Interview notification will be complete by the end of November.
-Interviews are conducted in January and will consist of multi mini interviews with faculty and members of the profession, round table discussion with our students and a tour of our facility.
+Interviews are conducted in January and will consist of an interview with faculty and members of the profession, round table discussion with our students and a tour of our facility.
 The interview is required and is a contributing factor in the admission decision.
 It allows the selection committee to assess essential skills and traits which may not be reflected in the application.

 Not all applicants will receive an interview.
 Unfortunately, applicants who are not invited for an interview will no longer be considered for admission.